UChicago-Yang-Lab/miniMBE-GUI-v2/README.md

 ## Movement Control

 Enter the target coordinates in the **X**, **Y**, and **Z** fields and specify the desired **Velocity**.
 Click **Start Move** to begin, or press **Stop** to halt the motion.

+Use the **Home** button to run the homing sequence on all axes.
+Homing relies on the controller's configured homing type and establishes the reference zero position required for absolute moves.